MikeyBeez/SimpleAgent2/README.md

 # SimpleAgent2: A Chatbot That Remembers, Learns, and Uses Skills
-*(This branch is minimally working currently.
-It's a giant refactoring with a lot of new bells and whistles.
-Be patient and help if you can.)*

-This chatbot is like a friend you can talk to and ask questions.
-It's built with some cool AI technology, and it can:

-* **Remember your conversations:** So it doesn't forget what you've talked about.
-* **Search the internet:** To find answers to your questions.
-* **Learn from a huge knowledge base:** To give you even better responses.
-* **Use custom skills:** To perform specific tasks or provide specialized information.
+SimpleAgent2 is an advanced chatbot framework that combines the power of natural language processing, memory management, and modular skills to create intelligent and engaging conversational experiences.
+With SimpleAgent2, developers can build chatbots that understand user intents, provide relevant information, and execute specific tasks.

+## Key Features

+* **Contextual Memory:** SimpleAgent2 uses embeddings to store and retrieve conversation history, allowing the chatbot to maintain context and provide more accurate responses.
+* **Modular Skills:** The framework supports the creation of custom skills, enabling developers to extend the chatbot's capabilities and handle specific tasks or queries.
+* **Flexible Architecture:** SimpleAgent2 follows a modular design, making it easy to customize and integrate with various language models, search engines, and external APIs.
+* **Extensible Knowledge Base:** The chatbot can leverage a knowledge base to provide answers to user queries, and developers can easily integrate their own knowledge sources.
+* **Search Capabilities:** SimpleAgent2 includes a search component that allows the chatbot to retrieve relevant information from external sources when needed.

 ## Getting Started

-This chatbot code is hosted on GitHub.
-Here's how to get a copy on your computer:
+To get started with SimpleAgent2, follow these steps:

 1. **Fork the Repository:**
    - Go to the project's GitHub page: https://github.com/MikeyBeez/SimpleAgent2
    - Click the "Fork" button in the top right corner.
 This will create your own copy of the project that you can work on.

 2. **Clone Your Fork:**
    - Go to your forked repository on GitHub.
    - Click the green "Code" button and copy the URL.
    - Open your terminal and run the following command, replacing `<your_repository_url>` with the copied URL:
      ```bash
      git clone <your_repository_url>